EngYork/C-presentation/C programming.md

 iAmAPointer = &iAmAValue;
 ```

 Now we want to access the value of the variable from the pointer.
-To do that, we *dereference* the pointer.
+To do that, we _dereference_ the pointer.

 Now a bit of confusion might kick in.
 To dereference a pointer we use the `*` symbol.
 Unfortunately, that is the same character we use to declare a pointer.
 So, how do we tell the difference?
 Context.
-If you see a type (int, float, char, e.t.c.) right before the `*`, then we are declaring a pointer to a variable of that type.
+If you see a type (int, float, char, etc.) right before the `*`, then we are declaring a pointer to a variable of that type.
 If you see `*` in front of a variable (such as `*iAmAPointer`), then we are dereferencing that variable as a pointer - and it better be a valid pointer or there'll be trouble!
 Example:

 ```c
 int iAmAValue;